destroyerdust/Ventrilo-Server-Status/README.md

 Ventrilo Server Status
 ======================

-Ventrilo Server Status is basically a webscraper that will collect information about a ventrilo server and print it out in a command prompt (For Now)
+Ventrilo Server Status is basically a webscraper that scrapes the default ventrilo server status website (http://www.ventrilo.com/status.php) and it will collect information about a ventrilo server and print it out in STDOUT.
+(For Now)

 Usage
 =====